lsst-dm/dmtn-321/index.md

 Many of these were testing to be helpful off their own bat (and we appreciate them).
 However, this activity requires more effort that can be applied on a volunteer basis or an ad-hoc timeline.

-**Recommendation:** An organized red-team testing campaign should form part of the release schedule with testers with strong a priori knowledge of desired system behavior (and even some knowledge of where the bodies are burried).
+**Recommendation:** An organized red-team testing campaign should form part of the release schedule with testers with strong a priori knowledge of desired system behavior (and even some knowledge of where the bodies are buried).

 Even one day of testing under such conditions, with a process for ticketing feedback, would be immensely valuable.

 ### Absence of a cumulative corpus for automated testing

+From a technical point of view, it's oddly reassuring that our systems are mature enough for unscripted hand-offs.
+The downside of this is that the lack of process means that it's harder to set up automated testing against delivered data products.
+An example of this was the now infamous "where are the HiPS files" moment where it transpired it was unclear where the HiPS files were, where they should go, what the HiPS file delivery consisted of, whether it was a complete set etc.
+At moments there was deja-vu with issues seen during DP0.2.

+**Recommendation:** Adding to the recommendations on the "shipping list" checkpoint, at each checkpoint there should be a standardized representation of the data against which data checks can run.
+These tests would perform completeness checks, linting, and tests that check for errors previously seen to guard against regression.

+The tests should be a collaboration of the two teams involved at each hand-off.
+Mobu, configured with a data curation flock, is a reasonable platform for easy test development, but other mechanisms (such as CI) is also acceptable.
+The focus is on developing re-usable tests that can be run on future, including pilot, releases.

 ### Pre-mature external announcement of Data Release dates